nghianh98/nghianh98/README.md

 ### Welcome to my Github 👋
-I'm Nghia from University of Information Technology I’m currently working as a Front-end, and trying to learn ReactJS.
+I'm Nghia from University of Information Technology.
+I’m currently working as a Front-end, and trying to learn ReactJS.
 Hope to get more useful experience from anyone.